oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 includes added entities, changed entities, and deleted entities, as well as a representation of added and removed relationships.

-Services that support the use of [ETags](#UseofETagsforAvoidingUpdateConflicts) for optimistic concurrency SHOULD return ETag values for added or changed entities within the delta payload.
+Services that support the use of [ETags](#UseofETagsforAvoidingUpdateConflicts) for optimistic concurrency control SHOULD return ETag values for added or changed entities within the delta payload.

 Delta payloads can be [requested](#RequestingChanges) from the service using a delta link or provided as updates to the service.